solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

 In addition, there is also many other in the wild Internet.

-However, **keep security concerns in mind** whenever you use third-party resource types and especially with the ones which are not listed on Concource website.
+However, **keep security concerns in mind** whenever you use third-party resource types and especially with the ones which are not listed on Concourse website.
 Resource types are in practice just Docker images, so if you are unlucky you can find yourself pulling an image which is changed to something nasty without you knowing it.
 Fortunately, it's quite an easy job to make your own resource type.
 So, if you feel like you don't trust enough for the publisher of some resource type, you can use it as base for your own resource type.